Tecsun PL-330 AM/LW/SW/FM Portable Radio

 Battery Life seemed excellent.
 Although the battery meter indicated full when received, I “topped it off”, then used it for several hours a day at average volume levels for over a week before the battery level began to drop.
 I used it several hours after that and it was still going strong before I decided to recharge it, so it would appear that you should get many hours of playing time between charges.

-At its current price of $59.99 the PL-330 is very competitive with each of these radios as well as others not mentioned in this review and its feature set may be what makes it a good choice for you.
+At its price the PL-330 is very competitive with each of these radios as well as others not mentioned in this review and its feature set may be what makes it a good choice for you.

 See it at www.anon-co.com